Spotlight

 The King & Prince Golf Course winds through the mature forests and vast salt marshes that are located along the northern coast of St. Simon's Island.
 The beautifully preserved surroundings offer a glimpse of the native wildlife, which includes ospreys, woodpeckers, and bald eagles.

-The 18-hole Goshen Plantation Golf Club in Augusta, Georgia is a semi-private golf course that opened in 1969.
-Designed by Ellis Maples, Goshen Plantation Golf Club measures 6722 yards from the longest tees and has a slope rating of 131 and a 72.
+The 18-hole Kings Bay Golf Club in Naval Submarine Base, Georgia is a military golf course that opened in 1990.
+Designed by Arthur Hills, Kings Bay Golf Club measures 6575 yards from the longest tees and has a slope rating of 125 and a 70.

 • Athens